Markonick/cboe-pitch/README.md

 ![alt text](images/swagger1.png)

-Eg. clicking on the GET method, we can execute a get list command:
+Eg. by clicking on the GET method, we can execute a get list command:

 ![alt text](images/swagger2-post.png)